legal resources necessary to hold negligent facilities accountable.

 If the suffering, injury or pain your loved one is experiencing appears to be caused by negligence, abuse or mistreatment at the nursing facility, it is crucial to take immediate legal action.
 The Roswell nursing home abuse attorneys at Nursing Home Law Center LLC can assist you in understanding your family’s rights and can take appropriate and immediate action to stop the harm now.

-We urge you to contact our New Mexico elder abuse law firm today by calling (800) 926-7565 to speak with an attorney about your situation.
+We urge you to contact our New Mexico elder abuse network of attorneys today by calling (800) 926-7565 to speak with an attorney about your situation.
 We serve clients all throughout the state including those living in the Roswell area and throughout Chaves and Eddy counties.
 We accept all wrongful death lawsuits, personal injury claims and nursing home neglect cases through contingency fee agreements.
 This means all of your legal fees are paid only after we negotiate your out of court settlement or win your case in a jury trial.

 For additional information on New Mexico laws and information on nursing homes look here.